joaoubaldo/dirshare/README.md

 Description
 -----------
-**dirshare** is a small WSGI Python application, that comfortably shares (via HTTP) images within a specific root path, that leverages thumbnail caching (with MongoDb), instantaneous image resizing and zip file creation.
+**dirshare** is a small WSGI Python application, that comfortably shares (via HTTP) images within a specific root path, leverages thumbnail caching (with MongoDb), instantaneous image resizing and zip file creation.

 The motivation to build this application, is that, I have the need to quickly and remotely browse a large collection of photos, only to pick a few of them, however I don't want to have a dedicated web gallery nor I want to modify the original file structure.